A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Conclusion and Future Work

+There are several avenues to directly address the aforementioned limitations in future work.
+We are currently developing mechanisms to improve the efficiency of search-based model repair. developing an extension to HYDRA that exploits the information gathered during inconsistency estimation to efficiently search the space of MMOs.
+As a result, HYDRA will automatically select a relevant subset of variables that can be efficiently repaired.
+However, for best repair performance, such developments must be paired with accurate domain-independent inconsistency checkers that will allow HYDRA to accurately compare traces regardless of the PDDL+ model and better detect novelty.
+We are also developing an optimization-based approach to finding the MMO $\Delta$ adjustment quantum (currently set manually a priori).
+Overall, these improvements will transform HYDRA into a much more domain-independent framework.

-There are several avenues for future work.
-We are exploring how information gathered during inconsistency estimation can be leveraged for efficiently searching the space of model repairs.
-For instance, if the process `flying' in Science Birds contributes most to computed inconsistency, it is worthwhile to search repairs to the `flying' process before other aspects of the model.
-We are also exploring how the repair framework can be extended to include modifications to the structure of the PDDL domain by adding, removing, and modifying preconditions and effects, and finally adding and removing entire happenings.
+The next avenue is expanding the classes of novelties that HYDRA can reason about and accommodate.
+We are exploring how the repair framework can be extended to include modifications to the structure of the PDDL domain by adding, removing, and modifying preconditions and effects, and finally adding and removing entire happenings.
 This line of research will bring insights from model learning research into a larger, integrated theory of planning model repair.

-It will greatly expand the classes of novelties a planning system can accommodate for to support the development of robust open-world learning agents.
+\revisiontwo{The HYDRA framework and supporting algorithms presented in this work do not presume correctness of the repaired domain model, completeness of the repair process, or any guarantees on runtime and space complexity.
+Such guarantees are not possible in the most general form of our problem as novelties can have arbitrary effects.
+However, for specific types of novelties one may be able to devise appropriate MMOs and repair algorithms that may provide such guarantees.
+This is another direction for future work.}

+Yet another direction is automatically updating the recognition models to incorporate new entities and learn corresponding PDDL domain models from experience.
+Finally, we are interested in advancing this research to a continuous open-world learning setting where new novelties are introduced on the fly and the system adapts to these domain shifts during execution.

+Open world learning is an exciting new paradigm for autonomous agents.
+Classical machine learning makes a distinction between the training and testing phases where the agent's knowledge is updated during training time and produces behavior at testing time.
+Open-world learning removes that distinction and poses the challenge of autonomously detecting when there is an opportunity to learn and determining what should be learned.
+Our research takes some initial but important steps towards agents that can autonomously adapt to an open world, paving the way for advances on this challenging research question.